TopSpeed0/CreateDisabledUserReport/README.md

 ## Configuration
 Adjust the script parameters, such as the number of days for disabled users and log paths, according to your environment.

+## Installation
+Ensure the Active Directory PowerShell module is installed.
+Download the script.
+Run the script using the provided example command.

 ## Logging
 The script generates log files in the specified directory for auditing and troubleshooting.